Irritable bowel syndrome: Cause

 While the causes of IBS are still not fully understood, it is believed that the entire gut–brain axis is affected.

 Allergy

 Recent findings suggest that an allergy-triggered peripheral immune mechanism may underlie the symptoms associated with abdominal pain in patients with irritable bowel syndrome.

-Studies showed that a considerable portion of patients with IBS experience immediate mucosal responses to certain foods.
-These responses, observed through fluorescein leakage and cell shedding during Confocal endoscopy, were linked to significant symptom relief in more than 70% of patients following customized dietary restrictions.
-This implies that localized immune reactions and compromised barrier function, beyond traditional IgE-mediated allergies, might play a role in IBS symptoms.

 Risk factors

 People who are younger than 50, women, and those with a family history of the condition are more likely to develop IBS.
 Further risk factors are anxiety, depression, and stress.
 The risk of developing IBS increases six-fold after having a gastrointestinal infection (gastroenteritis).
 This is also called post-infectious IBS.
 The risk of developing IBS following an infection is further increased in those who also had a prolonged fever during the illness.
 Antibiotic use also appears to increase the risk of developing IBS.
 Genetic defects in innate immunity and epithelial homeostasis increase the risk of developing both post-infectious as well as other forms of IBS.